 If all of those steps don’t work (milk paint does have a mind of its own sometimes) you can pull out the tape.

 Stick it to the spot you want the paint to come off, and pull it off quickly like a band-aid!
-You may need to do this multiple times depending on the milk paint your using.
+You may need to do this multiple times depending on the milk paint you are using.

 But normally you won’t need to use half of these steps with milk paint.